This panel displays properties for the active F-Curve.

 A system of equations is solved in order to avoid or minimize jumps in acceleration at every keyframe.
 Vector handles are integrated into the curves as smooth transitions to imaginary straight lines beyond the keyframe.

-This mode also tends to overshoot and oscillate more with fully Automatic handles in some cases (see the right end of the image above), so it is recommended to use Auto Clamped by default, and only switch to Automatic handles in places where this is desired behavior.
-This effect can also be reduced by adding in-between keys.
+The mode also tends to overshoot and oscillate more with fully Automatic handles in some cases (see the right end of the image above).
+So it is recommended to use Auto Clamped by default, and only switch to Automatic handles in places where this is desired behavior.
+That effect can also be reduced by adding in-between keys.